STUDIO vs. LOCATION: Things to Consider When Planning a Photoshoot

 - Fashion Editorial

 - Modelling portfolio

 The location for a photoshoot can be anything from an urban setting, a field/forest, to an apartment or a hotel room.

 Give your photos a character and mood, depending on the location you choose.
 That’s what I love the most about going out of the studio to shoot: tiny little details influence the final images (wind, unexpected light rain, colours of the surroundings, you name it).

 As you can see, there are quite a few similarities (regarding portfolios).
 There are no strict rules to what photos you should do in the studio or on-location, I’m just giving you a direction on how to approach this creative decision.

 When you’re working on your artist portfolio to be printed, I would strongly recommend to go for studio shots; less colours in the backdrop, less distractions, controlled environment.
 If you want to update your online portfolio, let’s say on Instagram, go for a location, as bright, vibrant colours always do better on social media.

-A quick breakdown of the things to consider when planning your photoshoot in a studio and a location:
+A quick breakdown of the things to consider when planning your photoshoot: in a studio vs. on location: